folk-lab/FastDAC/FastDAC Command Reference.md

 ## AWG_RAMP

 Similar to `INT_RAMP` you specify which ADC channels to sample and DAC channels to ramp, as well as number of ramp steps.
-Additionally, you select the number of independent waveforms (currently max 2), The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
+Additionally, you select the number of independent waveforms, The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
 If the waveforms are different lengths, the repetition counter will increment when any waveform completes.

 A ramp can be stopped at any time by sending the command `STOP`.